 Ladies & Men - busking dress – Tops: bright single colour or NES polo shirts; bottoms – light or dark trousers/shorts – no patterns please

 Please note, if you wish to remain wearing your current concert and busking clothes you are welcome to do so.

 Can I take a bottle of water on stage at the concert?
 We understand you may need this in case your throat dries up however we would ask that you keep any bottles off stage if possible.
 There is an interval in concerts so you can get the drink then.
 If you really need to take a bottle of water on to the stage please keep it out of sight of the audience.

 Can I nominate a charity to support in a concert?
 Most NES concerts are in support of a local charity.
-If you have a charity you would like put forward for consideration, please contact our chairman at firstname.lastname@example.org.
+If you have a charity you would like put forward for consideration, please contact our chairperson at NES@edcs.org.uk.
 Charity nominations are considered in the August committee meeting.
 Charities should be:

 Local to our community.
 This includes the community that you as a member live in, not just Egham